rowanmiller/Demo-EFCore/DemoScript.md

  * UWP on local machine - open `%LOCALAPPDATA` and search for `Notes.db`, once you find the folder save a shortcut for the future
  * UWP on phone emulator - close the emulator, it's also best to restart it now too so you don't wait for it to bootup during the talk
  * WinForms - delete `Notes.db` from bin/debug folder of the `NoteTaker.Classic` project
+* Delete `Demo.EFCore101` database from your LocalDb intsance
 * Run the `FromSql` project so that you have the database and can show the TVF before running the app during the demo
 * Reset the `IDENTITY` column on the table used for `INSERT` performance testing in the `AdventureWorks2014` database
  * You don't need to do this every time, but you may run out of identity values if you run the demo a lot of times without ever doing this